michaelyue123/NP-Assignment-A.2/src/README.md

 cd Server Folder
 ```

+You can cd multiple times for client folder on different terminal windows to mimic multiple-player scenario

 ```
-cd Client Folder (can cd multiple times on different terminal windows to mimic multiple-player scenario)
+cd Client Folder
 ```

 ```